What type of COVID test do I need for entering another country?

 Although the masking requirement is being lifted, all travellers are strongly recommended to wear high quality and well-fitted masks during their journeys.

 Can we wait in the terminal when picking up or dropping off a friend or family member?

-• Yes, guests are welcome in the terminal pre-security area.
-Masks are recommended in this area, but not mandatory.
+- Yes, guests are welcome in the terminal pre-security area.
+Masks are strongly recommended.
 You can park in our short-term parking lot while you wait.